 What is Ribonucleic acid RNA?

-Ribonucleic Acid, commonly known as RNA, is a crucial compound composed of polymerizable nucleotides that form the building blocks of life.
-The Swiss scientist, Dr. Friedrich Miesche, was the first to discover and isolate RNA in 1868 in pus samples.
-RNA can be found in abundance in all living organisms, including animals, plant cells, and microorganisms, where it often forms nucleoproteins in combination with proteins.
+Ribonucleic Acid, commonly known as RNA, stands as a pivotal compound comprising polymerizable nucleotides, forming the very foundation of life itself.
+Back in 1868, the brilliant Swiss scientist, Dr. Friedrich Miesche, astounded the scientific community by being the first to discover and isolate RNA in pus samples.
+Since then, RNA has been found abundantly in all living organisms, be it animals, plant cells, or microorganisms, often intertwining with proteins to form nucleoproteins.

-However, different nucleic acids vary in their chemical composition and nucleotide arrangement, which influences their function.
-RNA and Deoxyribonucleic Acid (DNA) are the two main types of nucleic acids, each serving a distinct purpose.
-DNA is the primary material for storing, replicating, and transmitting genetic information, while RNA plays a vital role in protein synthesis.
+Each nucleic acid, however, exhibits unique chemical compositions and nucleotide arrangements, giving rise to distinct functionalities.
+RNA and Deoxyribonucleic Acid (DNA) reign as the two main types of nucleic acids, each serving a specialized purpose.
+DNA takes the helm as the primary medium for storing, replicating, and transmitting genetic information, while RNA dons a vital role in the awe-inspiring process of protein synthesis.

 Ribonucleic acid structure